jiahaozh/EC601-Project/README.md

-# EC601-Project : STOCK PREDICTOR BASED ON NEWS SENTIMENT AND PAST TREND OF STOCK
+# EC601-Project : Stock Predictor Based on News Sentiment and Past Trend of Stock
 **_Team Member: Jiahao Zhang, Fengjun Li, Hongtao Zhao, Abhi Vora_** <br>
 ---
 In this project, our purpose is to establish a individual stock management system.
 Its main function is to predict next-day stock price based on today's New's Articles.  <br>This is our website: https://hongtaoz.wixsite.com/stock .